parth214/WEAT_test/README.md

 ### References:

-Caliskan, A., Bryson, J. J. and Narayanan, A. (2017) Semanticsderived automatically from language corpora contain human-likebiases.
+Caliskan, A., Bryson, J. J. and Narayanan, A. (2017) Semantics derived automatically from language corpora contain human-likebiases.
 Science, 356 (6334). pp. 183-186.
 ISSN 0036-8075